KiFilterFiberContext/promon-reversal/README.md

 2. To compare the protection against other commercial application protectors I do not delve too deep into the specifics of every mechanism used by the protector and only briefly mention pieces of information I found relevant during my time reverse engineering.
 However, I do include proof-of-concept code of a bypass for the APK signature authentication to demonstrate that it is still possible to use the same techniques outlined by the publication from **2018**.

 Much credit is owed to the original researchers, as much of this work would not be possible without them.
-Credit is also due to the developers that work at Promon as creating software to defend mobile applications is not an easy task.
-It is interesting to see the engineering that goes behind these solutions to make them secure.
+Credit is also due to the developers that work at Promon as creating software to defend mobile applications is not an easy task and is quite impressive.
+It is always fun to see how developers try to secure their applications because it always ends up fascinating to research!

 ## Backstory
 While analyzing of my favorite games, Brawl Stars, peeking at decompressed APK revealed the following shared libraries in the `lib/arm64-v8a/` directory: